Metadata.

 If the external resource link type defines rules for processing the resource's Content-Type metadata, then those rules apply.
 Otherwise, if the resource is expected to be an image, user agents may apply the image sniffing rules, with the official type being the type determined from the resource's Content-Type metadata, and use the resulting sniffed type of the resource as if it was the actual type.
 Otherwise, if neither of these conditions apply or if the user agent opts not to apply the image sniffing rules, then the user agent must use the resource's Content-Type metadata to determine the type of the resource.
 If there is no type metadata, but the external resource link type has a default type defined, then the user agent must assume that the resource is of that type.

-link type defines rules for
+The stylesheet link type defines rules for

 processing the resource's Content-Type metadata.